green-button/green-button.github.io/developers/index.md

   between two machines, such as from their utility to a company that might use the data to estimate the energy efficiency of their facility.
-In this case, <em>Connect My Data</em> would be used to provide machine-2-machine data transfers.
+In this case, <em>Connect My Data</em> would be used to provide machine-to-machine data transfers.
 Connect My Data may provide a single transfer of information, or transfers on a predefined schedule.
 <ul>